 What Is a Counselor?

-A counselor is a health professional who has training in the areas of counseling, psychology, social work, or nursing.1 They often focus on bettering the individual by setting goals for achieving changes.
+A counselor is a health professional who has training in the areas of counseling, psychology, social work, or nursing.1 They often focus on helping individuals improve by setting and achieving goals.
 Services provided may include evaluations, psychoeducation, or short- and long-term goal setting.1 Most counselors work primarily with individuals unless they have received formal training to work with couples, families, or groups.

 Here are a few different types of counselors: